 Narcissus and Goldmund by Hermann Hesse – Denis Palmer

 When I was 24 and not quite finished university but very fed up, I took a year off , and like many others in the 60’s and 70’s, went to Europe.
 I travelled alone, by thumb.
 In my youth I had never felt very confident, and thought that I needed time and experience… I guess to find out who I was, what I thought when away from school, friends, family.
 I needed to leave my comfort zone.

 Travelling alone in foreign lands, hitch-hiking, can get quite lonely, and boring too if one is not able to make their own entertainment a good part of the time.
 I took a sketch book, pencils, and a couple of books.

-I wasn’t much of a reader then, but I learned quickly to appreciate the companionship of a a good story.
+I wasn’t much of a reader then, but I learned quickly to appreciate the companionship of a good story.
 I read Tom Sawyer, Huckleberry Finn, James Fenimore Cooper, stories of Michelangelo and Vincent Van Gogh.
 But the book I most remember was Narciss and Goldmund, by Herman Hesse.
 This was a story of two friends in Europe during the middle ages, each choosing different paths to learn about life.
 One chose the life of a monk in a monastery, surrounded by the writing and wisdom of many ages.
-The other, the life of a vagabond, wandering though medieval Europe, absorbing any experience that crossed his path.
+The other, the life of a vagabond, wandering through medieval Europe, absorbing any experience that crossed his path.
 I read a lot of Herman Hesse after that, but Narciss and Goldmund was the book that remained with me for a long time.

 For 8 years after that, off and on, I followed a somewhat similar path, and I loved it.
 I still feel that those years were my real education.

-Denis Palmer is a 64 year old artist, teacher, and the author of Homage to a Rural Life.
+Denis Palmer is a 64-year-old artist, teacher, and the author of Homage to a Rural Life.
 He draws, paints, sketches, and has taught these disciplines part-time.